5T33Z0/OC-Little-Translated/X_History_of_Hackintosh/README.md

 >![](https://img10.360buyimg.com/ddimg/jfs/t1/119151/34/24274/27904/62579d59Ebf4ff7a6/7139f6c2e2b1775e.png)</br>
 >Screenshot of the Macintosh System 7 interface

-Despite the cancellation of Star Trek, some Apple engineers continued to work on porting Mac OS to the x86 platform, most notably engineer John Kullman, who successfully ported Mac OS X to the x86 Quora PC in December 2001.
-Bertrand Serlet, known as the "father of Mac OS X" (who would go on to lead 10.4 Tiger, 10.5 Leopard and 10.6 Snow Leopard), learned of this and met with John Kullman to port Mac OS X to a Sony VAIO laptop.
+Despite the cancellation of Star Trek, some Apple engineers continued to work on porting Mac OS to the x86 platform, most notably engineer John Kullman, who successfully ported OSX to the x86 Quora PC in December 2001.
+Bertrand Serlet, known as the "father of OSX" (who would go on to lead 10.4 Tiger, 10.5 Leopard and 10.6 Snow Leopard), learned of this and met with John Kullman to port OSX to a Sony VAIO laptop.
 Kullman was done before dinner that day.
-The next day, Jobs flew to Tokyo with the VAIO to meet with Sony's then president, Kuniway Ando, to discuss running Mac OS X on Sony's VAIO, but the negotiations ended without a hitch.
+The next day, Jobs flew to Tokyo with the VAIO to meet with Sony's then president, Kuniway Ando, to discuss running OSX on Sony's VAIO, but the negotiations ended without a hitch.

 Even though Steve Jobs failed to reach an agreement with Sony, a new secret project called **"Marklar"** was launched in 2002 to maintain the compatibility of OSX with x86.
 It wasn't until June 6, 2005, when Apple held **WWDC 2005** at the Moscone Expo Center in San Francisco, that Jobs officially [announced](https://www.youtube.com/watch?v=ghdTqnYnFyg&t=8s) that they would change their PC product line from [PowerPC architecture to Intel architecture](https://www.apple.com/newsroom/2005/06/06Apple-to-Use-Intel-Microprocessors-Beginning-in-2006/).
 At the same convention, Jobs also revealed that all versions of OSX have been secretely compiled for *both* PowerPC *and* Intel X86 simultaneously for the last 5 years.

 On January 10, 2006, Apple announced the first MacBook Pro with Intel Core, replacing the previous product line, the PowerBook.
 On April 5, 2007, Apple introduced Boot Camp, on April 24, Apple introduced the 17-inch MacBook Pro, on May 16, Apple introduced the 12-inch MacBook to replace the iBook line, on July 5, Apple introduced the iMac to replace the eMac line, and on August 7, Apple introduced the iMac to replace the eMac line.
-In August 2009, Apple introduced Mac OS X 10.6 Snow Leopard, the first x86-only Mac OSX, announcing that Apple had officially abandoned support for PowerPC.
+In August 2009, Apple introduced OSX 10.6 Snow Leopard, the first x86-only OSX, announcing that Apple had officially abandoned support for PowerPC.

 ## First light of things to come
 Back at **WWDC 2005**, Apple introduced the Intel processor-powered **DTK** (Dev Transition Kit) to developers with the Intel-compatible OSX 10.4.1.

 >![](https://img10.360buyimg.com/ddimg/jfs/t1/180764/25/23716/64734/62579d5aE81009096/b0951f5b084ee1f7.png)</br>
->Mac OS X 10.4.1 Tiger Development Edition runs on a DTK with an Intel processor.
+>OSX 10.4.1 Tiger Development Edition runs on a DTK with an Intel processor.

-Soon, attempts were made to run a development version of Mac OS X on non-Apple hardware, but the system refused to run on a regular PC.
-When trying to install a development version of Mac OSX Tiger 10.4.1 on a non-Mac platform myou will be greeted by the following message:
+Soon, attempts were made to run a development version of OSX on non-Apple hardware, but the system refused to run on a regular PC.
+When trying to install a development version of OSX Tiger 10.4.1 on a non-Mac platform myou will be greeted by the following message:

 ![](https://img10.360buyimg.com/ddimg/jfs/t1/114645/37/23798/613/62579d5aE48e17ebd/cefe59b7ef6d9187.png)